wcbudz/weallgoboom/content/blog/5-lessons-for-the-aspiring-psychonaut.md

 ---
-title: 5 Lesson for the Aspiring Psychonaut
+title: 5 Lessons for the Aspiring Psychonaut
 date: 2020-04-04T04:00:00Z
 description: ''